📍 Bolt Help / Products / Ignite 🔥 / API V3 Implementation

 A successful implementation of Bolt Ignite integrates two categories of API requirements.
 These types of APIs work together to facilitate seamless communication between Bolt and your store.

-1. Merchant API requirements: Merchant-hosted endpoints Bolt calls get and update shopper data within your system.
+1. Merchant API requirements: Merchant-hosted endpoints that Bolt calls to get and update shopper data within your system.

 2. Bolt API Requirements: Bolt-hosted endpoints that your store will use to get and update data from Bolt.